Special Issue on: Legal Education for Sustainable Development: Perspectives from the Global South

 -

 Country case studies on any of the above issues are highly encouraged.
-Comparative studies engaging two or more regions or countries in the developed and developing regions are also of particular interest to this journal.
+Comparative studies engaging two or more regions or countries in the Global South are also of particular interest to this journal.

 SUBMISSION GUIDELINES